Planning your Scan Engine Deployment

 If your organization uses outbound port filtering, you would need to modify your firewall rules to allow hosted Scan Engines to connect to your network assets.

 Rapid7 hosts and maintains these Scan Engines, which entails several benefits.
-You don’t have to have to install or manage them.
+You don’t have to install or manage them.
 The Scan Engines reside in continuously monitored data centers, ensuring high standards for availability and security.

 With these advantages, it might be tempting to deploy hosted Scan Engines exclusively.
 However, hosted Scan Engines have limitations in certain use cases that warrant deploying distributed Scan Engines.